CARC 281 Active

 Cause Frequency

-Misapplication of deductible waiver terms The payer incorrectly applies or fails to apply the deductible waiver based on the contractual agreement, resulting in an unexpected adjustment Occasional
+Misapplication of deductible waiver terms The contractual deductible waiver terms were misapplied to the claim, resulting in an incorrect adjustment amount Common

 How to Resolve